kiwicom/orbit/packages/orbit-components/src/Stack/README.md

 # Stack

-To implement Stack component into your project you'll need to add the import:
+To implement the Stack component into your project you'll need to add the import:

 ```jsx
 import Stack from "@kiwicom/orbit-components/lib/Stack";
 ```

-After adding import into your project you can use it simply like:
+After adding import to your project you can use it simply like:

 ```jsx
 <Stack>